JolifantoBambla/webgpu-sky-atmosphere/README.md

 ### Atmosphere model

-The atmosphere of a telluric planet, i.e., planets with a solid planetery surface, is modelled by three components:
+The atmosphere of a telluric planet, i.e., a planet with a solid planetery surface, is modelled by three components:

  * Rayleigh theory models the wavelength dependent scattering of light interacting with tiny air molecules.
 In Earth's atmosphere, it is ressponsible for the blue color of the sky.
  * Mie theory models how light is scattered around and absorbed by larger aerosols like dust or pollution.
 It is almost independent of wavelength and most of the incoming light is scattered in the forward direction.
 In Earth's atmosphere, it is responsible for the white glare around the sun.